oven-sh/bun/README.md

 # You can also do this, but:
 # - It will only lookup packages in `node_modules/.bin` instead of `$PATH`
-# - It will start Bun’s dev server if the script name doesn’t exist (`bun` starts the dev server by default)
+# - It will start bun’s dev server if the script name doesn’t exist (`bun` starts the dev server by default)
 bun relay-compiler
 ```